DoD-Platform-One/bb-common/README.md

 ## Purpose

-The purpose of this library chart is to reduce the amount of code duplication that exists across all packages.
+The purpose of this chart is to reduce the amount of code duplication that exists across all packages.
 Additionally, it should allow us to more quickly update resources that are shared and onboard new packages quickly.

 ### bb-common Library Chart Integration

-In order to make use of this library chart, simply add the following to your package's chart.yaml:
+In order to make use of this chart, simply add the following to your package's chart.yaml:

 ```
 dependencies: